heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1857.* A single candle burns low in that room, high in the granite citadel of Marischal College.
+*1857.* A single candle burns low in that room, an ill star in the granite citadel of Marischal College.
 "Katherine, why in God's name would you conceal that?"

 "Because you---or rather, I---cannot be saddled with that and expect a